taddeseanb/kenya-hub/docs/admin/index.md

 Another option is to store the map definition (urldecoded) on a folder of TerriaJS.
 The map is then available by its filename.
 You can now add a link to this map for example in the `related maps` section of TerriaJS (config.json).

+## Map services

+Map services on source data are configured using [mapserver mapfiles](https://mapserver.org/mapfile/).
+The configuration is generated from the metadata of the source data using the [geodatacrawler](https://pypi.org/project/geodatacrawler/) tool.
+Mapfiles are stored on a NFS (accessible via webdav) or in the mapserver  (docker) container.
+Source of the mapfiles is preferably stored on Git.

+Every new mapfile is registered in the mapserver config file as an [alias](https://mapserver.org/mapfile/config.html)

 ## Catalogue